Managers praise Facebook-funded community reporters' contribution to newsrooms

 Timeline

-There are currently 77 community news reporters out of a possible 83 positions at nine UK publishers: Archant, Baylis Media, Barnsley Chronicle, JPIMedia, KM Group, Midland News Association, Newbury Weekly News, Newsquest and Reach.
-Sorry, there are no polls available at the moment.
+There are currently 77 community news reporters out of a possible 83 positions at nine UK publishers: Archant, Baylis Media, Barnsley Chronicle, JPIMedia, KM Group, Midland News Association, Newbury Weekly News, Newsquest and Reach. href="https://meed.com/

 Press Gazette understands the reporters are continuing to report throughout the coronavirus crisis and are not among the staff being put on furlough across the industry as they are paid for by Facebook’s £4.5m donation, not the publishers that host them.